backspace/evalmtl/README.md

+# Fork note

+I forked this because:

+* it wasn’t working for the 2014 property assessments
+* I was getting segfaults using DBM, maybe because I was running on MacOS?
+* I needed only a subset of properties and a subset of fields from each property

+I changed some of the page caching to use the filesystem and added a simple sqlite generator.

+## Usage

+Assuming you have Ruby 1.9.3 and Bundler etc etc

+    bundle install
+    bundle exec ruby scrape-evalweb.rb

+This process takes a long time as the script is systematically archiving every property assessment page.
+After it’s complete you can export a limited subset of the data to `export.db`:

+    bundle exec ruby export-evalweb.rb

+Below is the existing documentation.
+Some of it no longer applies, but I see the project creator has a 2014 assessment fork which I didn’t realise until I was writing this!

+# Original documentation

 Scraper pour le rôle d'évaluation foncière de la Ville de Montréal: http://evalweb.ville.montreal.qc.ca/

 For 2012, this represents $214,989,968,755.00 (215 *billion* dollars).